 Public assistance Wayne County and Detroit Michigan.

-Individuals who are struggling may be able to receive help from a number of social services and cash assistance programs from the Wayne County Department of Human Services.
-Of course various conditions will need to be met by applicants, but the county is determined to offer aid and public assistance to as many qualified people as possible.
+Individuals who are struggling may be able to receive financial help from a number of social services and cash assistance programs from the Wayne County Department of Human Services.
+Of course various conditions will need to be met by applicants, but the county as well as city of Detroit is determined to offer aid and public assistance to as many qualified people as possible.
+Find details on DHS in Wayne County.

 Get living expenses paid for, and help finding a job, from the Family Independence Program.
 Wayne County wants to ensure people can pay their bills over the short term, and also gain self-sufficiency.
 The resource offers short term cash assistance for pregnant women and families with minor children.
 Get public assistance for paying for food, heat, utilities, clothing, personal care items, and rent.
 The Jobs, Education and Training (JET) statewide program can help Wayne County residents develop skills or find a job, as well as offer assistance with childcare and transportation.